deatrich/linux-home-server/linux-server.md

 managing a handful of servers (it is a different story if you are managing dozens or thousands of servers).

-A few gparted notes:\
+Here are a few gparted notes:
-: You will need to first install it with *sudo apt install gparted* : If you opt for this tool then it is all you need
+  * You will need to first install it with *sudo apt install gparted*
+  * If you opt for this tool then it is all you need
-: It is intuitive, and there are many [tutorials][gparted] on the web : Be careful to pick the correct disk from the drop-down list : Expand the second partition, then create the third (data) partition : Also use the tool to create an *ext4* file system on the third partition once you have created it
+  * It is intuitive, and there are many [tutorials][gparted] on the web
+  * Be careful to pick the correct disk from the drop-down list
+  * Expand the second partition, then create the third (data) partition
+  * Also use the tool to create an *ext4* file system on the third partition once you have created it

 As always, I show the command-line example in this section.
 As a bonus it shows a common problem of dealing with partition alignment when